1 UNF Drive

 We propose a household phone survey of randomly selected residents in the city of Jacksonville by the Public Opinion Research Laboratory at UNF with a target sample size between 500 and 1000 respondents.
 Students enrolled in Business and Economic Statistics (ECO 3411) will staff the phone bank.
 This will help to offset costs and offer students practical exposure to data collection procedures and the mechanics of random sampling.
 Looking ahead, we plan to use this data in support of proposal(s) for external funding for a more detailed in-person survey within the JEA service area and to develop a GIS map of water quality differentials across zip codes.

-Dr. Stephen Stagon, Department of Mechanical Engineering
+Dr. Stephen Stagon, School of Engineering

 Dr. Amy Lane, Department of Chemistry